HP-BERT: A framework for longitudinal study of Hinduphobia on social media via language models: Related Work

 He et al. \cite{he2021racism} developed a text classifier to detect and mitigate anti-Asian hate speech on Twitter during COVID-19, exploring counter-speech strategies to combat online racism effectively.
 Chandra et al. \cite{chandra2022deep} employed LSTM models to forecast COVID-19 infections across Indian states, demonstrating their efficacy in predicting cases and providing a two-month-ahead prediction using a recursive prediction strategy.
 They also highlighted COVID-19's broader impacts, addressing challenges in data reliability and population dynamics.
 Lande et al. \cite{lande2023deep} applied deep learning techniques for COVID-19 topic modelling for India on Twitter (X) using BERT-based approaches to identify recurring themes such as governance and vaccination.
 Their study correlated these topics with media coverage across different pandemic phases, providing insights into public discourse and information dissemination during crises.

 Despite the extensive research on various aspects of the COVID-19 pandemic, there remains a gap in quantitative analysis regarding Hinduphobic sentiments during this period.
+However, no computational framework has been developed to systematically analyze Hinduphobia during global crises.
 This paper aims to fill this gap by examining the prevalence and impact of Hinduphobic discourse on social media platforms amidst the COVID-19 pandemic.